Amendments to the RBF regulations take effect from 31 March 2022. These amendments improve and enhance the operation of the regulations.

 - the governing rules for the Tasmanian Ambulance Service Superannuation Scheme (TASSS) and the State Fire Commission Superannuation Scheme (SFCSS) are now in the regulations, removing the Scheme Trust Deeds;

-- Life Pension members can make a declaration that they are in a significant relationship and that the declared person currently meets the definition of a surviving partner;
+- Life Pension members who hold a reversionary pension can make a declaration that they are in a significant relationship and that the declared person currently meets the definition of a surviving partner;

 - Monies that were required to be transferred to an Eligible Rollover Fund are now required to be transferred to the ATO;